switz/driver/README.md

 ## This is naive

-I cobbled this together in an hour or so, it's not really tested or complete.
+I cobbled this together in a few hours or so, it's not really tested or complete.
 I do think I'll end up using it quite a bit, but I'll likely rewrite the API and rename it and change a lot.
 Please contribute if you have ideas, I'm open to everything.

 ## Typescript